gyalworkstation/gyalworkstation/README.md

 - 👋 Hi, I’m @gyalworkstation AKA Tenzin
 - 👀 I’m interested in cybersecurity / Digital Painting
-- 🌱 I’m currently working on algo
+- 🌱 I’m currently working on PiRogue and Algo VPN
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...